tesseract-olap/tesseract-ui/packages/tesseract-explorer/README.md

 }
 ```

 This also means the `Explorer` component can be extended with external views that make use of the same interface.
+You can check how these are composed on [the typing definitions file](./index.d.ts).

 ### Data locale